Victor Carrion, MD led a team of Stanford University researchers who looked at children living in a poor, violent neighborhood.

 The mistake may be made more frequently than we think, as many disorders have similar symptoms to PTSD.

-I just interviewed renowned researcher Stephen Porges, PhD, as part of the New Treatments in Trauma teleseminar series.
+I brought this up when I interviewed renowned researcher Stephen Porges, PhD, as part of the New Treatments in Trauma teleseminar series.

 Porges, the creator of the Polyvagal Theory, is an expert on the interaction of the brain and the nervous system during trauma and has some unexpected insights into the physiological similarities between autism, PTSD, and other disorders.